HakLand/HakLand.github.io/tools/_posts/2021-05-09-cnc_machine.md

 main_image: /public/images/cnc.jpg
 ---

-# CNC Machine

 Can cut full sized 2400x1200mm sheet materials, foams and other materials.

 Fully dust extracted.
 Induction required to use!